-Montague Guy Pethick (Not listed on Egloskerry War Memorial but I have added him here as it was his place of birth).
+Montague Guy Pethick (Not listed on Egloskerry War Memorial but is added him here as it was his place of birth).

 Montague or ‘Montie’ as he was known was born in 1898 to Richard and Amy Pethick at Egloskerry.
 He enlisted at Salisbury where he was in business, with the Devon Cyclists Corps.
 From Salisbury he was sent to Horlesley in Suffolk, for training and remained there until he was drafted to France in August, 1917, where he joined the Devonshire Regiment (Regimental No. 290785) as a Private with the 9th service Battalion.
 He was killed in action on October 26th, 1917 during an unsuccessful attack on Gheluvelt near Passchendaele.
 His body was never indentified but his name is commemorated upon the Tyne Cott War Memorial, Panel 38 to 40.
-The family had moved to Milton Abbott and he is remembered on the villages war memorial.
+The family had moved to Milton Abbott and he is remembered on the village’s war memorial.

 Egloskerry’s fallen from World War Two